Our guide to creating a SWOT analysis to define digital strategy using the TOWS technique

 5. Have further details on specific markets as required by the size of the company

+Through SWOT and TOWS marketers gain a wealth of insight to inform their strategy.
 I hope you find my overview of SWOT useful.
-Let me know any tips you have found in creating a SWOT or if you don’t use them what you do instead!
+Let me know any tips you have found in creating a SWOT or if you don't use them what you do instead!